deepnetworkgmbh/Docs/sql/Sql-Logging-I.md

 ```

 ## Basic logging
-Let's try to introduce a very basic logging tool that will help us to keep history of our executions.
-To do that, we are just going to add every one of our SQL statements into our logging table.
-However, we don't have any SQL statement as `varchar` in our hands.
-So we need to change our function a bit.
-Also we need the `Logs` table to keep logging records.
+Let's try to introduce a very basic log table that will help us to keep history of our executions.
+Every SPROC adds the particular SQL statement executed into the logging table, with all its parameters.
+However, there is no simply way of generating this `executed statement` string as `varchar`.
+So we need to change our SPROC a bit.

 ```
 CREATE TABLE [dbo].[Logs] (